 NSERC/Hydro-Québec Chair on tree growth control

 Trees are very present in Québec and Canada, both in the natural environment and in our towns and countryside where they embellish our lives, filter the air, reduce temperature variations, produce wood, fix carbon and provide habitat for many living organisms.
-These environmental and economic services provided by trees are exceedingly important for municipalities (e.g. cities of Montreal and Quebec) and other private and public organisations (e.g. ZéroCO2, the Integrated Quebec Intensive Silviculture Network and the International Society of Quebec Arboriculture) who promote tree use.
+These environmental and economic services provided by trees are exceedingly important for municipalities (e.g. cities of Montreal and Quebec) and other private and public organisations (e.g. the Integrated Quebec Intensive Silviculture Network, the International Society of Quebec Arboriculture and Ouranos) who promote tree use.
 Trees, however, are often in conflict with the human-built environment often breaking electrical distribution equipment.
 Trees, particularly those with expansive crowns, represent a significant risk in both the breaking of electrical distribution equipment and the safety of the public and of contractors who do maintenance.
 For the main Chair partner, Hydro-Quebec, the monetary losses incurred represent hundreds of millions of dollars per year.